kylefernandadams/box-powershell-example/README.md

     * [$DatabaseUsername](https://github.com/kylefernandadams/box-powershell-example/blob/master/box-powershell-exampe.ps1#L14)
     * [$DatabasePassword](https://github.com/kylefernandadams/box-powershell-example/blob/master/box-powershell-exampe.ps1#L15)

     > CAUTION: Do not store your DB credentials in plaintext for production purposes.
-Please follow your organizations security guidelines and best practices.
+Please follow your organization's security guidelines and best practices.
     >
     > It is possible to get a `PSCredential` object and store it in an encrypted file using an example like the following.
     >